 - Service Reliability: Evaluate delivery timelines, installation expertise, and after-sales support.

-The UAE’s sandwich panel cabin industry is evolving rapidly, driven by the country’s focus on sustainable development, rapid urbanization, and technological advancements.
+The Dubai sandwich panel cabin industry is evolving rapidly, driven by the country’s focus on sustainable development, rapid urbanization, and technological advancements.
 This section explores key trends shaping the industry, providing insights into current and future directions without referencing market values or specific companies.

 Sustainability and Eco-Friendly Materials

-The UAE’s commitment to sustainability, as outlined in initiatives like Estidama and national visions, has driven demand for eco-friendly sandwich panel cabins.
+DUBAI’s commitment to sustainability, as outlined in initiatives like Estidama and national visions, has driven demand for eco-friendly sandwich panel cabins.
 Trends include:

 - Eco-Friendly Cores: Rockwool and autoclaved aerated concrete (AAC) are gaining popularity due to their recyclability and low environmental impact.